ReinProject/python-rein/doc/HOWTO-setup-rein.md

 Before following this tutorial, you'll need a few things.

-You should have Python 2.7 with pip installed on your computer and be reasonably certain that the computer is free of malware.
+You should have Python 2.7 with pip and virtualenv installed on your computer and be reasonably certain that the computer is free of malware.

 You should also have Bitcoin Core installed.
 It's not required that it be sync'd to the blockchain for this HOWTO.
 We'll be using it to generate addresses but to be able to detect payments and spend your earnings, you will want to sync it up later.